kubernetes-sigs/image-builder/docs/book/src/capi/providers/openstack.md

 ### Building QCOW2 Image

-From the images/capi directory, run make build-qemu-ubuntu-xxxx.
+From the `images/capi` directory, run `make build-qemu-ubuntu-xxxx`.
 The image is built and located in images/capi/output/BUILD_NAME+kube-KUBERNETES_VERSION.
-Please replace xxxx with 1804 or 2004 the version you want to build.
+Please replace xxxx with `1804` or `2004` depending on the version you want to build the image for.

-For building a ubuntu-2004 image, run the following commands -
+For building a ubuntu-2004 based capi image, run the following commands -

 ```bash
 $ git clone https://github.com/kubernetes-sigs/image-builder.git
 $ cd image-builder/images/capi/
 $ make build-qemu-ubuntu-2004
 ```